pulkin/micropython/ports/gprs_a9/README.md

   Deactivates the GPRS context.
 Does nothing if already deactivated.

-  **Raises**: `CellularRegistrationError` if not registered on the network or `CellularActivationError` if the deactivation process failed at any stage.
+  **Raises**: `CellularError` if not registered on the network or the deactivation process failed at any stage.

 ### `usocket` ###